dscape/spell/README.md

 var dict = spell();
 // load text into dictionary so we can train the dictionary to know
-// which words exists and which ones are more frequent than others dict.load('I am going to the park today.
-It's going to be great');
+// which words exists and which ones are more frequent than others dict.load("I am going to the park today.
+It's going to be great");
 console.log(dict.suggest('te'));
 ```